aimee-mcneil-melville/ToDo-Full-Stack/README.md

 yarn global remove git-iam
 ```

-If after doing this you find that Git has forgotten your name and email address, you can re-supply them when prompted ("Your Name" should be your nicely-formatted name, not your GitHub username)
+If after doing this you find that Git has forgotten your name and email address, you can re-supply them when prompted.
+"Your Name" should be your nicely-formatted name, not your GitHub username.
 ```sh
   git config --global user.email "you@example.com"
   git config --global user.name "Your Name"